-As a definition and explanation it can be said that trade logistics is understood as all logistical processes of a company in connection with material and goods flows as well as information flows within procurement logistics.
-This includes all processes of trade logistics that occur with regard to customers, retailers as well as manufacturers and suppliers and the company or also such logistical processes that happen both inside and outside the trading company.
+Retail logistics refers to all logistical processes of a company in connection with material and goods flows as well as information flows within procurement logistics.
+This includes all retail logistics processes that take place with regard to customers, retailers, manufacturers and suppliers and the company, as well as logistics processes that take place both inside and outside the retail company.

 How does retail logistics work?

-Retail logistics works when the internal processes, flow of goods and flow of information meet all the requirements of the merchandise management system and warehouse management through the selection of a concept that is suitable for the retail company and an efficient warehouse strategy.
-Only then are the required goods and trade goods quickly accessible from the warehouse and goods distribution centers and can be made available for transport to the customer, retailer, manufacturer or supplier by the appropriate service partners.
+Retail logistics works when the internal processes, goods and information flows meet all the requirements of the merchandise management system and warehouse management by selecting a suitable concept for the retail company and an efficient warehouse strategy.
+Only then are the required goods and merchandise quickly accessible from the warehouse and the goods distribution centers and can be provided by the appropriate service partners for transport to the customer, retailer, manufacturer or supplier.

-Basically, trade logistics deals with the question of whether a trading company handles certain trade goods directly and sends them to the customer, retailer or supplier through service partners or whether the trade goods are stored beforehand.
+Basically, retail logistics deals with the question of whether a retail company handles certain goods directly and sends them to customers, retailers and suppliers through service partners or whether the goods are stored beforehand.
 The faster the goods arrive at the customer or supplier, the better.
-Managing this is a major challenge for every retail company and thus for retail logistics.
+Achieving this is a major challenge for every retail company and therefore for retail logistics.

-In order for the flow of goods and ultimately trade to succeed without any problems at all, the flow of information and communication with suppliers is of crucial importance.
-The information flows of the individual processes from the areas of logistics, warehouse management, procurement logistics and distribution logistics must run precisely and in a coordinated manner.
+The flow of information and communication with suppliers is crucial to the smooth flow of goods and ultimately trade.
+The information flows of the individual processes in the areas of logistics, warehouse management, procurement logistics and distribution logistics must be precise and coordinated.

-All deliveries must be precisely matched to the needs and requirements of the individual retail companies so that the internal processes and flow of goods in the goods distribution centers are not disrupted and, as a result, warehouse capacities are not overloaded.
-This also saves on the excessive storage costs that retail logistics entails.
+All deliveries must be precisely tailored to the needs and requirements of the individual retail companies so that the internal processes and flow of goods in the goods distribution centers are not disrupted and warehouse capacities are not overloaded as a result.
+This also reduces the high storage costs associated with retail logistics.

-The ultimate goal of retail logistics is the effective provision of all retail goods and sales goods in the goods distribution centers in order to minimize storage costs and to generate the optimal profit for a retail company.
-Both the optimization of the management processes and the logistics processes in conjunction with an inventory management system that meets the customer's requirements allows a retail company to be successful in the end.
+The primary goal of retail logistics is the effective provision of all merchandise and sales goods in the goods distribution centers in order to minimize storage costs and generate the optimum profit for a retail company.
+Both the optimization of the management processes and the logistics processes in conjunction with a merchandise management system that meets the customer's requirements will ultimately make a retail company successful.

-To ensure that certain products and trade goods are always available at the "point of sale" (POS), the flow of goods must be carefully thought out and systematically planned beforehand.
-If a trading company has understood the goal of trade logistics, this brings the great advantage of not having to store trade goods and sales goods for very long, but rather to handle the respective goods and merchandise more frequently and to ship them immediately to customers or manufacturers through the corresponding service partners.
+To ensure that certain products and merchandise are always available at the point of sale (POS), the flow of goods must be carefully thought out and systematically planned in advance.
+If a retail company has understood the aim of retail logistics, this has the great advantage of not having to store merchandise and sales goods for very long, but rather to handle the respective goods and merchandise more frequently and ship them immediately to customers or manufacturers through the relevant service partners.